JiashengAtGitHub/Minimum-Snap-Trajectory-Generation-of-the-Quadrotor/README.md

 # Minimum-Snap-Trajectory-Generation
-* This work is an attempt that imitates [Minimum Snap Trajectory Generation and Control for Quadrotors.pdf](https://github.com/JiashengAtGitHub/Minimum-Snap-Trajectory-Generation/files/7230819/2011.-.cited.1050.-.Minimum.snap.trajectorygeneration.and.control.for.quadrotors.pdf) with my personal modification.
+* This work is an attempt to imitate [Minimum Snap Trajectory Generation and Control for Quadrotors.pdf](https://github.com/JiashengAtGitHub/Minimum-Snap-Trajectory-Generation/files/7230819/2011.-.cited.1050.-.Minimum.snap.trajectorygeneration.and.control.for.quadrotors.pdf) with my personal modification.
 * I only leave the information which I think is worth record.
 This README file does not include enough content for a completed wrap-up, but now I'm too busy to add more.
 I  apologize.:sweat_smile:
 * The MATLAB code is integrated, however.